KOBA789/regent/README.md

 Regent
 =====================

+Regular Expression based string GENeraTor

 Makes test case string from regex pattern.

 Sorry, I have not written documents yet.
 See the example(example/) and test codes(test/).